ArborXR/abxrlib-for-unreal/README.md

 > **⚠️ Security Note:** For production builds distributed to third parties, avoid compiling `Org ID` and `Auth Secret` directly into your Unreal project.
 These credentials should only be compiled into builds when creating custom applications for specific individual clients.
 For general distribution, use ArborXR-managed devices or implement runtime credential provisioning.

-1. Open `Edit > Project Settings > Plugins > ABXR Configuration` in the Unreal Editor.
+1. Open `Project Settings > Plugins > AbxrLib Configuration` in the Unreal Editor.
 2. **For Development/Testing:** Paste in the App ID, Org ID, and Auth Secret.
 All 3 are required if you are testing from Unreal itself.
 3. **For Production Builds:** Only include the App ID.
 Leave Org ID and Auth Secret empty for third-party distribution.
+4. Open `Project Settings > Packaging > Advanced > Additional Asset Directories to Alway Cook`
+5. Add '/AbxrLib/UI'
+6. Open your VRPawn from the Content Drawer
+7. Add Press/Release UI Select to your Grab or Click trigger (this will be used for interacting with our UI)
+8. Search for 'Get AbxrInteractionSubsystem' and add it to the graph space
+9. Create a node off of this and search for 'Press UISelect' and add it
+10. Wire this in after your selected trigger
+11. Repeat for 'Release'

 #### Alternative for Managed Headsets:
 If you're using an ArborXR-managed device, only the App ID is required.
 The Org ID and Auth Secret auto-fill.